puppeteer/puppeteer/docs/api.md

 ```

 #### page.focus(selector)
-- `selector` <[string]> A query [selector] of an element to focus.
+- `selector` <[string]> A [selector] of an element to focus.
 If there are multiple elements satisfying the selector, the first will be focused.
 - returns: <[Promise]> Promise which resolves when the element matching `selector` is successfully focused.
 The promise will be rejected if there is no element matching `selector`.

 Shortcut for [page.mainFrame().focus(selector)](#framefocusselector).